seedstack/website/content/guides/tasks/create-reusable-function/tutorial.md

 ---

 # Build a function in 20 min.
-We will build a simple function for SEED.
+We will build a simple function for Seed.
 This function will provide a mini chat with a backend and a W20 screen.
-Our function will have UI, so we will use the SEED Business Framework.
+Our function will have UI, so we will use the Seed Business Framework.

 # Generate the project